About

 Gender Equity

 There is no shortage of research about the benefits of investing in women!
-As our Samburu board noted, it’s also important to educate young men, to help insure they treat women with respect.
+As our Samburu board noted, it’s also important to educate young men, to help ensure they treat women with respect.

 Non discrimination

-A thriving and peaceful community is possible only when opportunities for education are extended equally across gender and ethnic lines
+A thriving and peaceful community is possible only when opportunities are extended equally across gender and ethnic lines.

-SYEF’s process for scholarship selection does not tolerate any consideration for tribal or clan affiliation, and at least 50% of scholarship recipients must be girls
+SYEF’s process for program participant selection does not tolerate any consideration for tribal or clan affiliation, and at least 50% of participants must be women and girls.

 Fiscal responsibility